-Here at EdChat.net ('EdChat™') we respect the rights of all artists, content producers and creative people worldwide and we expect our members to demonstrate an equal amount of respect and assist us in creating a beneficial and positive atmosphere for all EdChat.net visitors and members.
+Here at EdChat.net ('EdChat™') we respect the rights of all artists, content producers, educators, teachers and writers worldwide and we expect our members to demonstrate an equal amount of respect and assist us in creating a beneficial and positive atmosphere for all EdChat.net visitors and members.

 The bottom line is: Just about anything that is on this site, on the web, on TV, on CD's, on DVD's, in books & in magazines is probably copyrighted by someone.

 Copyright can be a confusing territory for many people.
 In many cases the natural confusion over the sometimes varied circumstances surrounding copyright will lead people to rely upon rumour or myth more often than the actual legal facts which naturally confuses the matter even more.